contao/docs/docs/manual/article-management/content-elements/include-elements.en.md

 **Require login to comment:** If you select this option, only logged in members can add comments.
 However, comments already submitted will still be visible to all visitors of the website.

 **Disable spam protection:** Here you can disable the spam protection (not recommended).
-Since Contao 4.4, this question is only "displayed" to spambots.
+Normally, this question is only "displayed" to spambots.
 Without a security question, it is possible that spammers automatically create user accounts and abuse your website.

 **Comments template:** Here you can choose the template for the individual posts.